LIVE: Isle of Wight Webcams

 Kumba & Vigo external webcam

-Lovely views from the Island Sailing Club in Cowes on the Isle Of Wight as this live webcam pans and zooms in to various points of interest along the waters edge.
-You will see all sorts of sailing craft here including the very frequent Red Funnel service between Southampton and East Cowes which is just across the River Medina.
+This live webcam pans and zooms in to various points of interest along the waters edge, from the Island Sailing Club in Cowes.
+You will see all sorts of sailing craft out on the water, including Red Funnel‘s car ferry service between Southampton and East Cowes, just across the River Medina from Cowes.

 The Island Sailing Club was formed in 1889 and was one of the first clubs to admit ladies as members.
 In 1930 the club started the Round the Island Race which is still a regular event to this day.

-This live webcam is situated at the award-winning 5-star country house, Haven Hall which overlooks the sea on the Isle of Wight.
+This live webcam is situated at the award-winning 5-star country house, Haven Hall which overlooks the sea at Shanklin.
 This lovely Edwardian building is in a beautiful location and has 14 boutique hotel rooms and self-catering suites.

 Seaview Yacht Club

-An unusual aspect of the club is that it owns a fleet of keel boats known as Mermaids, and these are available to charter during the summer.
-The club also own a fleet of clinker built dinghies.
+An unusual aspect of the club is that it owns a fleet of keelboats known as Mermaids, and these are available to charter during the summer.
+The club also owns a fleet of clinker-built dinghies.

 The platform, station buildings and signal box were all built in 1926 and if you look carefully you can see the water tower which was brought from Newport in 1971 which gives water to all trains in the Smallbrook direction before they leave the station.

-Contact the Isle Of Wight Council for more details, pricing and crossing timetable etc.
+Contact the Isle of Wight Council for more details, including prices and timetable.